semuconsulting/PyGPSClient/README.md

 Set UBX GNSS to ALL, CFG, CFG-GNSS, 0020200700081000010001010101030001000101020408000000010103081000000001010400080000000103050003000100010506080E0001000101, 1
 FORCE COLD RESTART !*** Expect ClearCommError ***!, CFG, CFG-RST, ffff0100, 1
 ```

 ---
+## <a name="cli">Command Line Utilities</a>

+The `pygnssutils` library which underpins many of the functions in `PyGPSClient` also incorporates command line versions these functions:

+1. `gnssdump` CLI utility.
+This is essentially a configurable input/output wrapper around the [`pyubx2.UBXReader`](https://github.com/semuconsulting/pyubx2#reading) class with flexible message formatting and filtering options for NMEA, UBX and RTCM3 protocols.
+1. `gnssserver` CLI utility.
+This implements a TCP Socket Server for GNSS data streams which is also capable of being run as a simple NTRIP Server.
+1. `gnssntripclient` CLI utility.
+This implements
+a simple NTRIP Client which receives RTCM3 correction data from an NTRIP Server and (optionally) sends this to a
+designated output stream.
+1. `ubxsetrate` CLI utility.
+A simple utility which sets NMEA or UBX message rates on u-blox GNSS receivers.

+For further details, refer to the `pygnssutils` homepage at [https://github.com/semuconsulting/pygnssutils](https://github.com/semuconsulting/pygnssutils).

+---
 ## <a name="glossary">Glossary of Terms</a>